PRIS-CV/class-level-sampling/README.md

 Code release for the paper "Understanding Episode Hardness in Few-shot Learning" (Submited to IEEE TPAMI).

-In this paper, we propose a new metric named \textit{Inverse-Fisher Discriminant Ratio (IFDR)} to assess episode hardness.
+In this paper, we propose a new metric named Inverse-Fisher Discriminant Ratio (IFDR) to assess episode hardness.
 And we propose a class-level hard episode sampling schemes (cl-sampling) that can be augmented to any existing few-shot learning approaches to boost their performance.
 Delving deeper, we also develop a novel variant of cl-sampling -- class-pair-level hard episode sampling scheme (cpl-sampling), which not only guarantees the generation of hard episode distribution like the class-level approach but also significantly reduces the time-cost.

 ## :heavy_check_mark: Requirements
 * Ubuntu 16.04